-MMG 525 Statistical Decision Techniques for Managers - 3 credits

-Prerequisite: MMG506 Quantitative Analysis for Managers or equivalent.
-This course provides students with the knowledge and appropriate use of descriptive and inferential statistical techniques used in management decision making and develops their ability to characterize management problems that can be solved by such techniques.
+MMG 525 Statistical Decision Techniques for Managers - 3 credits used in management decision making and develops their ability to characterize management problems that can be solved by such techniques.
 Topics include descriptive statistics, probability distributions, sampling, estimation, hypothesis testing, simple and multiple regression and correlation, chi square testing, analysis of variance, and decision theory.
 Spreadsheet and statistical computer programs are used in the class.